pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 #### Solution

 One solution is to stop using data blocks.
-Here's the fixed example:
+Here's the example, 'fixed':

 ```hcl
 ######################################